ajmazurie/kegg-animate-pathway/README.rst

 Latest version
 --------------

-The current version is VERSION
+The current version is 1.0rev3

 Installation
 ------------